sebastian-apps/ttest/README.md

 # Welch's *t*-test calculator

 Is there a statistically significant difference between two datasets?
 Move the slider and observe the impact of the significance level on the probability of making the wrong decision.
 Input and explore your datasets.
-[Check it out here!](http://welchsttest.herokuapp.com)

 <br />